maciap/network_analysis/README.md

 # HW4-ADM-GROUP26
 Network analysis

-The scripts proposed in this repository solve the exercises of Homework 4, Algorithmic Methods for Data Mining, Master's degree in Data Science, Sapienza University of Rome.
+The scripts proposed in this repository solve the exercises in Homework 4, Algorithmic Methods for Data Mining, Master's degree in Data Science, Sapienza University of Rome.

-## Load Data
+## Data

 The data in usage is the DBLP data set.
 It contains information concerning Computer Science academic publications, in json format.
 In particular, not only the complete but also a reduced version of the data set are taken into account.